-1 Summary
+1. Summary

-- 1 1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Maidstone Borough of Kent The work forms part of MAFF's statutory input to the Maidstone Borough Local Plan - 1 2 Site 79 comprises 2.1 hectares of land to the south of Grafty Green in Kent An Agricultural Land Classification (ALC) survey was carried out in April 1995 The survey was undertaken at a detailed level of approximately one boring per hectare A total of 2 borings and one soil inspection pit were assessed according to MAFF s revised guidelines and criteria for grading the quality of agricultural land (MAFF 1988) These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long-term limitations on its use for agriculture - 13 The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS - 14 At the time of the survey the agricultural land was under permanent grass The agricultural building comprises a barn - 15 The distribution of grades and subgrades is shown on the attached ALC map and the areas are given in the table below.
-The map has been drawn at a scale of 1 10 000 It is accurate at this scale but any enlargement would be misleading This map supersedes any previous ALC survey information for this site.
+- 1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Canterbury District of Kent.
+The work forms part of MAFF's statutory input to the preparation of the Canterbury District Local Plan. - 1.2 RUR 9 comprises 1.7 hectares of land to the west of Chartham, near Canterbury in Kent.
+An Agricultural Land Classification (ALC) survey was carried out in June 1995.
+The survey was undertaken at a detailed level of approximately one boring per hectare of agricultural land.
+A total of 2 borings and one soil inspection pit were assessed according to MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long-term limitations on its use for agriculture. - 1.3 The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS. - 1.4 At the time of the survey the agricultural land was under permanent grass.
+The Woodland was mature and deciduous.
+The Non-Agricultural land was separated from the agricultural land by a fence and comprised brambles and scrub. - 1.5 The distribution of grades and subgrades is shown on the attached ALC map and the areas are given in the table below.
+The map has been drawn at a scale of 1:10,000.
+It is accurate at this scale, but any enlargement would be misleading.
+This map supersedes any previous ALC survey information for this site.

-Table 1 Distribution of Grades and Subgrades
+Table 1: Distribution of Grades and Subgrades

 Grade Area (ha) % of Site

-3b 21 92 9

-Agricultural Buildings < 0 1 7 1
+3b 0.7 41.2

+Non-agricultural 0.3 17.6

+Woodland 0.7 41.2

-Total area of Site 2 1ha 100%
+Total area of Site 1.7ha 100%

-- 16 Appendix I gives a general description of the grades subgrades and land use categories identified in the survey.
-The main classes are described in terms of the type of limitation that can occur the typical cropping range and the expected level and consistency of yield. - 17 The agricultural land at this site has been classified as Subgrade 3b (moderate quality) The principal limitation to land quality is soil wetness Clay loam topsoils overlie slowly permeable clay at shallow depths in the profile causing drainage to be severely impeded This severely restricts land utilisation
+1.6 Appendix I gives a general description of the grades, subgrades and land use categories identified in the survey.
+The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield.

+1.7 The agricultural land at this site has been classified as Subgrade 3b (moderate quality).
+The principal limitation to land quality is soil wetness.
+Heavy clay loam topsoils overlie slowly permeable clay at shallow depths in the profile, causing drainage to be severely impeded.
+In turn, this severely restricts land utilisation.

-2 Climate
+2. Climate

-- 2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions - 2.2 The main parameters used in the assessment of an overall climatic limitation are average annual rainfall as a measure of overall wetness and accumulated temperature as a measure of the relative warmth of a locality - 2 3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpcint dataset (Met Office 1989) The details are given in the table below and these show that there is no overall climatic limitation affecting the site - 2.4 No local climatic factors such as exposure or frost risk are believed to affect the site However climatic and soil factors interact to influence soil wetness and droughtines limitations
+- 2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions. - 2.2 The main parameters used in the assessment of an overall climatic limitation are average annual rainfall, as a measure of overall wetness, and accumulated temperature, as a measure of the relative warmth of a locality. - 2.3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met.
+Office, 1989).
+The details are given in the table below and these show that there is no overall climatic limitation affecting the site. - 2.4 The site is believed to be rather frost prone (Met.
+Office, 1971).
+This is due to the location of the site in an area of cold air drainage, and from which further air movement is poor.
+The site is not thought to be exposed.
+However, climatic and soil factors interact to influence soil wetness and droughtiness limitations to a greater extent.

-Table 2 Climatic Interpolation
+Table 2: Climatic Interpolation